 FaithAction ID cards are $10 cash.
 For more information about our next ID drive, call 336-379-0037.

-Thank you to to all of our law enforcement, health center, school, business, and cultural arts organization partners, and immigrant and faith leaders for your commitment to building a safer, and more inclusive community for all.
+Thank you to to all of our law enforcement, immigrant and faith communities, health center, school, business, and cultural arts organization partners for your commitment to building a safer, and more inclusive community for all.

 If interested in learning more about community ID programs and how we can help build bridges between immigrant communities and local law enforcement/city agencies in your community, please contact Rev. David Fraccaro at 336-379-0037, ext 2 or email@example.com.